-Over the past five years, Russian bass baritone Vladimir Baykov has made a name for himself as an interpreter of the operas of Richard Wagner.
-In June 2018 he made his debut as Wotan in Das Rheingold at the Hamburg State Opera, where earlier that season he had also sung his first Klingsor in Achim Freyer’s new production of Parsifal.
-He made his debut as Holländer at the Theater Magdeburg und returned to the Tiroler Festspiele Erl to sing Wotan in Die Walküre.
-His engagements in the 2018/19 season include Gunther in Die Götterdämmerung and Klingsor at the Hamburg State Opera as well as Wotan (Die Walküre) at the Oper Leipzig.
+Over the past six years, Russian bass baritone Vladimir Baykov has made a name for himself as an interpreter of the operas of Richard Wagner.
+In June 2018 he made his debut as Wotan in Das Rheingold at the Hamburg State Opera, where he had also sung his first Klingsor in Achim Freyer’s new production of Parsifal, the Heerrufer in Lohengrin and Gunther in Götterdämmerung.
+He made his debut as Holländer at the Theater Magdeburg und returned to the Tiroler Festspiele Erl to sing Wotan in Die Walküre, a role he also portrayed at the Oper Leipzig in May 2019.

-Since 2015 Vladimir Baykov is a member of the ensemble at the Hamburg State Opera where is roles also included Narbal in Les Troyens, Mephistophélès in Gounod’s Faust, the title role in Prince Igor and Tomksy in Pique Dame, Peter in Hänsel und Gretel, and Kaspar in Der Freischütz.
+Since 2015 Vladimir Baykov has been a member of the ensemble at the Hamburg State Opera where is roles also included Narbal in Les Troyens, Mephistophélès in Gounod’s Faust, the title role in Prince Igor and Tomksy in Pique Dame, Peter in Hänsel und Gretel, and Kaspar in Der Freischütz.

 To his most important past, non-Wagner, engagements belong Ruprecht in Prokofiev’s The Fiery Angel under the baton of Leif Segerstam at the Concertgebouw Amsterdam and at the Teatro Colón Buenos Aires, Salieri in Rimsky-Korsakov’s Mozart and Salieri at the Lugano Festival and in Turin with the Orchestra Sinfonica Nazionale della RAI, the title role in Boris Godunov at the Staatstheater Darmstadt and Sandoval in Donizetti’s Le Duc d’Albe at the Opera Vlaanderen Antwerp / Ghent.
 He has also been a regular guest at the Finnish National Opera Helsinki, where he sang Vodnik in Rusalka and Bluebeard in A Kékszakállú herceg vára.

-Vladimir Baykov’s concert engagements include performances of Beethoven’s 9th Symphony under Justus Frantz in the Gasteig Philharmonic Hall, Munich, Frankfurt's Alte Oper and Berlin's Konzerthaus and Verdi’s Requiem on tour with Enoch zu Guttenberg at the Berlin Philharmonic and Alte Oper Frankfurt, as well as several appearances at the Concertgebouw Amsterdam.
+Vladimir Baykov’s concert engagements include performances at the Gasteig Philharmonic Hall, Munich, Frankfurt's Alte Oper, Berlin's Konzerthaus, the Berlin Philharmonic, as well as several appearances at the Concertgebouw Amsterdam.

 Kent Nagano, Hartmut Haenchen, Kirill Petrenko, Jaap van Zweden, Gianandrea Noseda, Paolo Carignani, Gennady Rozhdestvensky, Valery Gergiev, Mikhail Tatarnikov, Gustav Kuhn, Antonello Allemandi, Alan Curtis, Vassily Sinaisky, Leif Segerstam, Stefan Soltesz, Tugan Sokhiev and Mikko Franck are among the conductors with whom he has worked, and he has given recitals in his native Russia and abroad, in Germany, Belgium, Switzerland and Japan.